google-github-actions/actions-utils/docs/modules/parallel.md

 ▸ **inParallel**<`F`, `P`, `R`\>(`fn`, `args`, `opts?`): `Promise`<`Awaited`<`R`\>[]\>

 inParallel executes the given function in parallel, up to max concurrency.
+There are no guarantees on the order in which promises start.

 #### Type parameters